lolaodelola/lits-blog/content/posts/five-years-on.md

 And because of that, I've also accomplished things 💅🏾:

 👩🏾‍💻 [blackgirl.tech](https://blackgirl.tech) is probably my biggest (and most well known) accomplishment.
-I, with the help of various people, introduced over 200 Black women and non-binary people to coding and offer scholarships to learn how to code.
+I, with the help of various people, introduced over 200 Black women and non-binary people to coding and was able to offer scholarships to fund coding tuition.
 Both scholars are now full-time software engineers.

 👩🏾‍💻 I've contributed to open source projects (not nearly as many as I would have liked) - Diaspora, acts-as-taggable, etc.